patrickmmartin/errorcodeNX/article.md

 * The exception to the above statement which is a problem shared with the integral values is the classic ```FILE_NOT_FOUND```,  ```TABLE OR VIEW MISSING (but which?)``` return statues, which are a non-trivial source of frustration.
 If it is useful to attach that parameter, then it seems reasonable that the consumer will need to request a ```pair<error_code, more_info>```, use out parameters or devise some other scheme to compose the required data.

 * The strings cannot be translated dynamically
-  - For this objection, absolutely no. Because these can be used opaquely for an identity there is NO WAY the system can enforce a rule that avoids a developer making a serious security error by displaying an error of unknown origin and hence *unknown sensitivity* to the end user.
-Instead it is essential to choose what should be shown to whatever user is present at the call site under question, and do that translation at that point.
+  - In principle displaying the _error_code_ where by design they can be passed around as an opaque value it is a security error to imagine the value should be renderered directly to an end user.
+Instead in general the system should determine should be shown to whatever the end user, and perform that translation at that point.

-* TODO out of process, dynamic loading etc. type concerns

 Wrap up
 -------